learn-co-curriculum/dsc-image-classification-with-mlps/README.md

 - Input is $a^{[l-1]}$
 - Output $a^{[l]}$, save $z^{[l]}, w^{[l]}, b^{[l]}, a^{[l-1]} $

-Here's some more details about how the forward propogation calculation is performed:
+Here's some more details about how the forward propagation calculation is performed:

 $Z^1$ is the output of the linear transformation of the initial input $A^1$ (the observations).
 In successive layers, $A^l$ is the output from the previous hidden layer.
-In all of these cases, $W^l$ is a matrix of weights to be optimized minimize the cost function. $b^l$ is also optimized but is a vector as opposed to a matrix.
+In all of these cases, $W^l$ is a matrix of weights to be optimized to minimize the cost function. $b^l$ is also optimized but is a vector as opposed to a matrix.

 $g^l$ is the activation function which takes the output of this linear transformation and yields the input to the next hidden layer.